 As it is in many industries, translation also uses particular terms and phrases that evolve over time.
 Examples of such words include CAT, A- Language, B-Language, globalization, localization(L1ON), Source Language (SL), and Target Language (TL).
-As a new translation student, these terms might not be easy to understand at first.
+To new translation students, these terms might not be easy to understand at first.
 Familiarizing yourself with the sector-specific terminology will enable you to provide better translation services.

 One of the best ways to learn a language is by using it in a dialogue.
 People always assume that translation is done in solitude.
 However, if you want to become a better translator after your studies, you should join in debates and groups that use the target language.
 You will learn where you are lacking and what you need to improve.
 The advantage of translation groups is that you have people to check your work and offer recommendations of areas that need improvement.